riffcc/alpha2-platform-patches/README.md

 # patches
-Current Riff.CC patches against the codebase.
+Riff.CC is based on Unit3D Community Edition and is largely unmodified.

+This repository contains the few patches we use.